you915/A-Comparative-Portfolio-Analysis-and-a-glimpse-into-the-future/README.md

-# Project_1 - Group # 3

-## Impact of COVID-19: A Comparative Portfolio Analysis and a glimpse into the future
+# Impact of COVID-19: A Comparative Portfolio Analysis and a glimpse into the future

 ### Project Description: